DVPO: Distributional Value Modeling-based Policy Optimization for LLM Post-Training: Method

 A core limitation lies in their information-constrained value learning.
 Robust Bellman operators, in particular, suffer from excessively pessimistic estimation.
 As shown in Figure~\ref{fig:adv-fenbu}, training with minimum-value targets collapses the value distribution to its lower bound, producing stable but overly concentrated predictions.
 While this reduces variance, it suppresses high-value signals critical for diverse, informative feature learning.
 Under noisy supervision (Figure~\ref{fig:adv-vis}), this imbalance makes models overlook key words, letting spurious noise dominate task-related advantages.

-To address these issues, we propose reformulating value learning from scalar prediction to information-rich distributional estimation.
-This captures low/high-value distributions and state-dependent uncertainty, moving beyond biased mean or concentrated lower-bound predictions.
-Building on conditional risk control theory \cite{kisiala2015conditionalvalueatrisktheoryapplications}, we introduce asymmetric value distribution constraints: contracting the lower tail to suppress noise/risk, and relaxing the upper tail to preserve high-value signals and encourage exploration.
-This design resolves the robustness-generalization trade-off under noisy supervision.
+To address these issues, we reformulate value learning from scalar prediction to distributional estimation, which captures richer value uncertainty and tail behaviors beyond biased mean or pessimistic estimates.
+Building on conditional risk control theory~\cite{kisiala2015conditionalvalueatrisktheoryapplications}, we impose asymmetric constraints on the value distribution by contracting the lower tail to suppress noise and risk, while relaxing the upper tail to preserve informative high-value signals and encourage exploration.
+This design enables more accurate advantage estimation across diverse scenarios and effectively balances robustness and generalization under noisy supervision.